kherrera6219/cyberdocgen/docs/SECURITY.md

 - **Whitelist Support**: Bypass for trusted sources

 ## Audit Trail & Compliance

+_Status: audit service writes JSON entries to the database, but immutable logging and compliance workflows are still roadmap items._

 ### Comprehensive Logging
 - **User Actions**: All CRUD operations with full context